alloyzeus/az-wall/README.md

   correlate with others.
 Some individual pains could be addressed with a single solution.
 - Reality-check by reproducing existing, in-production systems.
-- Being transparent and open by generating codebase rather than fully black-box systems.
-System owners could inspect the codebase of their systems and they have the options to continue the development of those systems manually.
 - Break down everything, decompose everything.
 Construct new concepts from those parts.